XDagger/XDagger.github.io/_posts/2021-05-09-XDAG-Mars-plan.md

 XDAG was highly respected once it was released, but in the first year of development, its own problems gradually exposed, such as the inability of the mining pool to synchronize and other serious problems, which made XDAG unable to continue its original glory.
-On the one hand, mining tyrants relied on the cost advantages of FPGA and ASIC mining machines to ìdig and sellî; on the other hand, the originalC code is in the low degree of engineering which makes programmers daunting.
+On the one hand, mining tyrants relied on the cost advantages of FPGA and ASIC mining machines to ‚Äúdig and sell‚Äù; on the other hand, the originalC code is in the low degree of engineering which makes programmers daunting.
 XDAG entered the "darkest moment".
 The low price of the currency and lack of development funds led to the slow development and entered a vicious circle.
 At the critical moment in mid-2019, the XDAG community launched the Apollo Project for exploring a development path suitable for XDAG while ensuring the living space of XDAG.
 Since that time, the XDAG community governance has gradually been on the right track, and XDAG has shown a good development trend.
 The release of the Java version is now near to complete.
 The RandomX algorithm upgrade was achieved with a big success, which solves the historical problems of the monopoly reward of mining tyrants and creates a much fair environment for participants.
-The RandomX algorithm allows users with ordinary PCs to participate in the mining process and obtain certain rewards easily, which has greatly increased usersí confidence in XDAG.
+The RandomX algorithm allows users with ordinary PCs to participate in the mining process and obtain certain rewards easily, which has greatly increased users‚Äô confidence in XDAG.
 The success of Apollo's Plan is not only due to the active maintenance of community developers, but also to the trust of all users in the development potential of XDAG.
 The great success of the Apollo project is not only inseparable from the efforts of the XDAG community and fans, but also depends on the era of turbulent cryptocurrency.
  When Bitcoin, Ethereum, etc., have set new highs,and Coinbase landed on Nasdaq, the XDAG community launched the Mars project.
 The project will take XDAG forward a big step